aardvarkxr/aardvark/docs/index.md

 [Look here](getting_started) for instructions on building your first gadget.

+## Making your second gadget

+Once you have the basics up and running, [here](watch_tutorial) is a more in-depth tutorial that will take you a little more deeply into a gadget.
+(Thanks to [Michael Hazani](https://github.com/MichaelHazani) for the excellent watch tutorial.)

 ## Debugging

 You can use chrome dev tools on your gadgets by browsing to <a href="http://localhost:8042/">http://localhost:8042/</a> while Aardvark is running.